trustyai-explainability/guardrails-detectors/README.md

 ## Examples

 - Check out [built-in detector examples](docs/builtin_examples.md) to see how to use the built-in detectors for file type validation and personally identifiable information (PII) detection
 - Check out [Hugging Face detector examples](docs/hf_examples.md) to see how to use the Hugging Face detectors for detecting toxic content and prompt injection
+- Check out [LLM Judge detector examples](docs/llm_judge_examples.md) to see how to use any OpenAI API compatible LLM for content assessment with built-in metrics and custom natural-language criteria

 ## API
 See [IBM Detector API](https://foundation-model-stack.github.io/fms-guardrails-orchestrator/?urls.primaryName=Detector+API)